A passion for the web and clean code.

 Introducing Trade Monitor - a free stock notification service

-posted on 21 February 2021 in programming
+posted on 21 February 2021 in engineering

 As a novice investor the first thing I wanted was a way to setup alerts when stocks hit certain thresholds.
 It’s sounds really simple and I’m sure there’s a service out there for it, but I struggled to find a simple, free one.
 So I built one.